Simulating scalar field theories on quantum computers with limited resources

 While the lattice physical parameters are needed for the extrapolation from the lattice to the continuous theory, the bare parameters define the input of the simulations.
 To be useful, a quantum algorithm should be able to prepare efficiently quantum states for a large range of bare parameters, including both negative and positive input parameter $m_0^2$.
 In principle, the relation between the physical and the bare parameters can be established from simulations, since the lattice physical parameters can be extracted from the correlation functions.
 For the extrapolation to the continuous limit the bare lattice parameters need to be chosen dependent on the lattice constant $a$.
 This dependence is significant since the renormalization theory shows that, in order to extrapolate to a continuous theory with finite physical observables, the bare parameters diverge with $a\rightarrow 0$ in many cases.
 For example, in $(1+1)$ and $(2+1)$ dimensions, the bare squared mass $m_0^2$ becomes negative and proportional to $\ln(m_p a)$ and $-1/\left(m_p a\right)$, respectively \cite{jordan_qic_2014}, for small $a$.

 The $\phi^4$ model (with $f_0=0$) has a discrete $Z_2$ symmetry from the transformation $\phi \rightarrow -\phi$.
-In $(3+1)$ dimensions, the theory is "believed" to be trivial (\textit{i.e.} the theory is actually non-interacting in the continuum limit), although no rigorous proof exists~\cite{luscher_NPB_1987,FREEDMAN1982481,FOX1985148,lang1985block,DRUMMOND198725}.
+In $(3+1)$ dimensions, the theory is "believed" to be trivial (\textit{i.e.} the theory is actually noninteracting in the continuum limit), although no rigorous proof exists~\cite{luscher_NPB_1987,FREEDMAN1982481,FOX1985148,lang1985block,DRUMMOND198725}.
 For higher dimensions, the triviality can be rigorously proven~\cite{Aizenman1981}.
-In $(1+1)$ and $(2+1)$ dimensions, the model exhibits a phase transition from a symmetric state with $\average{\phi}=0$ to a broken symmetry phase with finite $\average{\phi}$ \cite{Chang1976,Magruder1976}.
-However, in finite size systems, like the ones used for simulations, the ground state cannot have a broken-symmetry and there is no phase transition.
-Nonetheless, the broken symmetry phase can be investigated numerically by considering the coupling term $\latf_0 \latPhi$ in \cref{eq:Hdis1} and extrapolating the results to the large lattice size ($L \rightarrow \infty$) and the zero external field ($\latf_0 \rightarrow 0$) limits.
+In $(1+1)$ and $(2+1)$ dimensions, the model exhibits a phase transition from a symmetric state with $\average{\phi}=0$ to a broken-symmetry phase with finite $\average{\phi}$ \cite{Chang1976,Magruder1976}.
+However, in finite size systems, like the ones used for simulations, the ground state cannot have a broken symmetry and there is no phase transition.
+Nonetheless, the broken-symmetry phase can be investigated numerically by considering the coupling term $\latf_0 \latPhi$ in \cref{eq:Hdis1} and extrapolating the results to the large lattice size ($L \rightarrow \infty$) and the zero external field ($\latf_0 \rightarrow 0$) limits.